ethereum/go-ethereum/docs/_getting-started/index.md

 ### Send ether to another account

 The command `eth.sendTransaction` can be used to send some ether from one address to another.
 This command takes three arguments: `from`, `to` and `value`.
 These define the sender and recipient addresses (as strings) and the amount of Wei to transfer.
-It is far less error prone to enter the transation value in units of ether rather than Wei, so the value field can take the return value from the `toWei` function.
+It is far less error prone to enter the transaction value in units of ether rather than Wei, so the value field can take the return value from the `toWei` function.
 The following command, run in the Javascript console, sends 0.1 ether from one of the accounts in the Clef keystore to the other.
 Note that the addresses here are examples - the user must replace the address in the `from` field with the address currently owning 1 ether, and the address in the `to` field with the address currently holding 0 ether.

 ```javascript
 eth.sendTransaction({